What do each of the fields in a GLRI record do?

 These are format types related to the resource.
 These will appear under the “Databases by Type” on the GALILEO Search homepage.
 They also will appear as limiters on the left-hand side when searching for a database under “Limit your search.”

 These are categories related to the resource.
 These will appear under the “Databases by Subject” on the GALILEO Search portal homepage.
 They also will appear as limiters on the left-hand side when searching for a database under “Limit your search.”
+You can also add subjects to GALILEO-managed resources.

 This is an optional field used to indicate which users may be interested in a particular database.
 This is an internal field that will not be seen by the public.